 After being asked a series of questions, I was taken to a little cubicle-like area and I had to fill out even more forms.
 I had to write my Korean address down 3 or 4 more times.

 I gave the gentleman my visa and he called my school director and then showed me how to use the quarantine app and what information to put in.

-We then went onto a bus, drove for about 10 minutes and we all got tested.
+We then went onto a bus, drove for about 10 minutes, and all got tested.
 We were put into cubicle-like spaces again, along with our belongings and good WiFi.

-The room also had outlets and various chargers.
+Thankfully, the room had outlets and various chargers.

 Eight hours, two meals, and four water bottles later we received our Covid results.

 We were taken back to the airport and the group that I was with our separate ways.

 From the airport to my apartment I didn’t have any phone service because I canceled my plan before leaving the US so I just used Google Maps to see where I was heading.